metapolator/metapolator/next/docs/metapolator-project-file-format.md

     │   ├── metainfo.plist           The only required file in a UFO.
     |   |                            We use a standard, static, file for this.
     │   │
+    │   ├── fontinfo.plist           Only master-specific information is needed.
+    │   │
     │   ├── ...
 (Other UFO files)    Ignored.
     │   │
     │   ├── data